blakemartz/AI_thank_you_writer/README.md

 Make sure to replace "guest_list.csv" with your own file.
 Make sure your "guest_list.csv" has two columns titled "name", and "gift"

+## Run main.py
 To generate your thank you letters, run main.py
 The script will generate "thank_you_letters.csv".
 Letters will print in the terminal as they are generated.
-The output csv will be generated once all letters are complete.
+The output csv will be generated with all letters once complete.

 ## Hints:
 1. Customize the names in your csv with their relationship to get more personal responses.